subzone/TerraformDrifter/Marketplace.md

 ## Overview

 The Terraform Drift Azure DevOps Task is a custom task for Azure Pipelines that checks for Terraform drift and enables reconciliation.
 It's designed to help you maintain the desired state of your infrastructure as defined in your Terraform configuration files.
+Idea behind this is to support GitOps approach for Terraform Managed Infrastructure.
+To utilize full GitOps approach, you can configure cron job pipeline that will repeat reconciliation every xyz minutes(or hours, days) and note that it runs longer depending on your infrastructure complexity.
+Minutes are charged by Microsoft.

 ## Features